-In this article, we will walk you through all of the steps needed to begin activating Influencer collaborations in the system: creating a Project, Deliverable(s), and Unit(s).
+Once you have created a campaign in the system, you will then need to add a project or set of projects to it.
+In this article, we will walk you through all of the steps needed to begin activating influencer collaborations in the system: creating a project, deliverable(s), and unit(s).

 Table of Contents

-1. From your Marketer Account, locate and click on the Unity Workflow page listed in your left-hand navigation.
+- From your marketer account, locate and click on the Unity Workflow page listed in your left-hand navigation.

-3. From within your Campaign, click Create Project, either from the gray button in the top right corner, or the green button in the center of the page (the green button will only be displayed if there are no other Projects yet within this Campaign).
+- This can be done from either from the gray button in the top right corner, or the green button in the center of the page.

-4. Now it's time to fill out all the information needed for your Project.
-Proceed to Step 2 below to get started!
+- Now it is time to fill out all the information needed for your project.
+Proceed to Step 2 below to get started.

-After you have clicked Create Project, a flyout page will appear for you to begin filling out your Project Details.
-On the Details tab, enter the following:
+After you have selected Create Project, a flyout page will appear for you to begin filling out your project details.
+On the details tab, enter the following:

 Name and Image